Navnica/frequency/README.md

 ## About
-Media player with Deezer integration
+Media player with Hitmo integration

 ## Tech